johnpottergr/Stablecraft.io/service-docs/sandbox-api/post-transaction.md

 ## ⚠️ Notes

-- Transaction status will initially be pending.
+- The transaction status will initially be pending.
 - Webhook events (optional) can notify your system when the transaction is confirmed on-chain.
 - Amounts must match the asset’s decimal conventions (e.g., 2 decimals for USDC).